-DEE: Although it… But other than it was one of those things for it was like, “If you just either had other Black women in the cast, like prominent figures,” ’cause there are, there’s like a kid, but she’s barely in it
+DEE: Although it was one of those things where it was like, “If you just either had other Black women in the cast, like prominent figures”—’cause there’s a kid, but she’s barely in it.

-DEE: [despairing] I know, that was a bad choice guys. if you just like either had more or just not made Krone a Black woman, I think her actual character in the manga—again, and the two have deviated at this point so I like, I don’t feel like I’m saying spoilers right now.
+DEE: [despairing] I know, that was a bad choice guys.
+But if you just either had more or just not made Krone a Black woman, I think her actual character in the manga—again, and the two have deviated at this point, so I don’t feel like I’m saying spoilers right now.

-VRAI: [crosstalk] Yeah the conclusion of the her character arc is really…
+VRAI: [crosstalk] Yeah, the conclusion of her character arc is really…

-PETER: I, in the manga you could say that the way visually she’s represented, it’s very bad, but when you come down to the way she’s characterized and her narrative arc, they’re good, right?
+PETER: In the manga you could say that the way visually she’s represented, it’s very bad, but when you come down to the way she’s characterized and her narrative arc, they’re good, right?

 DEE: I think so, but it’s also not our lane, so I’m not sure we should…

-DEE: Yeah, yeah, I don’t wanna put quality labels on it, ’cause that’s so not our place to do but I will say, I will say I liked it.
-Yeah, I, there were definitely some things about it that made me uncomfortable but overall I liked it.
+DEE: Yeah, yeah, I don’t wanna put quality labels on it, ’cause that’s so not our place to do, but I will say I liked it.
+Yeah, there were definitely some things about it that made me uncomfortable, but overall I liked it.
 And the anime… I just dislike everything about it.
-It feels like, it feels like the manga maybe didn’t… maybe it was unconscious bias and the anime, it feels conscious.
+It feels like the manga maybe didn’t—maybe it was unconscious bias, and the anime, it feels conscious.

 DEE: No, me neither.